 The metal ovens take less time to heat so getting your oven up to cooking temperatures will be faster.
 However, metal ovens don't retain heat as well as a brick oven and will cool quicker when you let the fire die down.
 Metal ovens can still handle all cooking styles but if you are doing lots of slow cooking like roasting a turkey or baking breads, you'll need to maintain the fire a little more to keep the oven at the right temperature.

 The benefit of a brick oven is that they hold heat for a longer amount of time.
-So, once they have been heated to a specific temperature, they will hold that heat for many hours.
+This means they are much better at using the radiant heat source.
+Once they have been heated to a specific temperature, they will hold that heat for many hours.

 On the flipside, brick ovens take longer to heat because the bricks are absorbing the heat (to use later when you're cooking!).
 So, you'll need a little more time, 45 minutes to 1.5 hours, to get the brick ovens to their cooking temperatures.
 Of course, that gives you plenty of time to prepare your food and have a drink while the fire is heating up!

-Pizza ovens are available in different sizes and configurations that can make cooking more or less easier depending on your needs, so here’s a short pizza oven size guide.
+Pizza ovens are available in different sizes and configurations so you'll want to choose an oven that has the cooking space you desire depending on your needs.

-If you think you’re only going to be cooking one pizza at a time, for example, as an occasional family meal or a cookout option, then a smaller oven is probably better for you.
+If you think you’re only going to be cooking one neapolitan style pizza or dish at a time, for example, as an occasional family meal or a cookout option, then a smaller oven is probably better for you.
 If you also want a faster heat up time, a metal oven may work best.

-Options that would fit this kind of cooking include, but are certainly not limited to, the Alfa Ciao and the Maximus Arena.
-These are both smaller metal ovens that heat quickly and are capable of handling 1-2 pies at a time.
+Options that would fit this kind of cooking include, but are certainly not limited to, the Alfa ONE, Alfa Ciao and the Maximus Arena.
+These are smaller metal ovens that heat quickly and are capable of handling 1-2 pies at a time.